HubSpot CLI commands

 Use this guide as a reference for the available commands and file formatting options for HubSpot's local development tooling.
 For a walkthrough of how to use these tools, see the getting started with local development tutorial.

 You can install HubSpot local development tools either globally (recommended) or locally.
 To install the HubSpot tools globally, in your command line run the command below.
-Learn more about installing packages globally or locally.
+To install locally, omit -g

 To install the tools only in your current directory instead, run the command below.
 You do not need to install locally if you already have the CLI installed globally.